What Is Active Isolate Stretching?

 AIS is good for general fitness and rehabilitation.
 It can be a good warm-up before doing any physical activity.
 It’s also a great way to gradually regain strength after an injury and delay muscle atrophy.

 AIS can benefit all groups, but it’s specifically good for people who suffer from the following conditions.
+For instance, if you’re looking for exercises that specifically target chest muscles as part of your rehabilitation or fitness routine, explore these top chest isolation exercises.

 Arthritis